sshane/openpilot-archive/README.md

 python op_edit.py
 ```

+Features:
+- You can misspell parameter names and opEdit should be able to figure out which parameter you want.
+Ex. `cmra off` would be parsed as: `camera_offset`
+  - You can also still enter the corresponding parameter index while choose parameters to edit
+- Type `a` to add a parameter, `d` to delete a parameter, or `l` to switch to live tuning only mode
+- Shows a detailed description for each parameter once you choose it
+- Parameter value type restriction.
+Ensures a user cannot save an unsupported value type for any parameters, breaking the fork
+- Remembers which mode you were last in and initializes opEdit with that mode (live tuning or not)
+- Case insensitive boolean entrance.
+Type `false` to save `False (bool)` and vice versa

 Some parameters you can use to customize this fork:
 - `camera_offset`: Your camera offset to use in lane_planner.py.
 Helps fix lane hugging
-- `awareness_factor`: The multiplier for driver monitoring
+- `awareness_factor`: The multiplier for driver monitoring, max is 3.5x (this is only in effect when driver monitoring isn't active)
 - `alca_nudge_required`: Whether to wait for applied torque to the wheel (nudge) before making lane changes
 - `alca_min_speed`: The minimum speed allowed for an automatic lane change
 - `steer_ratio`: The steering ratio you want to use with openpilot.
-If you enter None, it will use the learned steer ratio from openpilot instead.
+If you enter None, it will use the learned steer ratio from openpilot instead
-- `upload_on_hotspot`: Controls whether your EON will upload driving log data on your phone's hotspot
+- `upload_on_hotspot`: Controls whether your EON will upload driving data on your phone's hotspot
-- `reset_integral`: Resets integral gain whenever the longitudinal PID error crosses or is zero.
-Helps overshoot
+- `no_ota_updates`: Set this to True to disable all automatic updates.
+Reboot to take effect
+- `dynamic_gas`: Whether to use dynamic gas if your car is supported

-A list of parameters that you can modify are located [here](common/op_params.py#L42).
+A list of parameters that you can modify are [located here](common/op_params.py#L50).

 An archive of opParams [lives here.](https://github.com/ShaneSmiskol/op_params)